varadero cuba

 Royalton Hicacos Resort & Spa

 The Royalton Hicacos Resort & Spa is one of the best resorts in Cuba, and our top recommendation among resorts in Varadero.
-Palapas on the beach for relaxing common areas with thatched roofs near the pool are luxurious and breezy, and updated furnishings and excellent service make it easily the best resort in town.
+Palapas on the beach for relaxing common areas with thatched roofs near the pool are luxurious and breezy and updated furnishings and excellent service make it easily the best resort in town.

-It sits on an unmatched stretch of the classic, white-sand Varadero beach, and the resort has tons of amenities and activities to keep you busy.
+Royalton Hicacos Resort & Spa sits on an unmatched stretch of pristine, white-sand Varadero Beach and has tons of amenities and activities to keep you busy.
 This resort is the best adults-only option in Varadero.

 Reviews and Bookings: Royalton Hicacos Resort & Spa